 This exceptional movie on male bonding caught my adolescent imagination on British TV late one night.
 I was about 14 years old at the time.
 As a keen film buff, I’ve tried to seek it out time and time again.
 Without remembering the actor, director or even the title of the film, it was hard to find.
 It’s taken years to discover a clip of The Sergeant on YouTube, but the full movie is there in eleven parts, and that’s where I’ve just watched it again.

 Another boundless performance from Rod Steiger of course, but this time as the lovelorn Master Sergeant Albert Callan, obsessed with one of his men.
 The inevitably tragic ending is typical of its time.
-However, The Sergeant feels much more like a modern documentary drama set against a “Don’t ask, don’t tell” policy in the army than a piece of Hollywood fiction nearly half a century old.
+However, The Sergeant feels much more like a modern documentary drama set against a “Don’t ask, don’t tell” policy in the army than a piece of Hollywood fiction more than half a century old.

 The silent opening sequence alone with its mournful jazz score and the blend of B&W and colour footage is still masterly cinematography.
 Still hard to find on DVD or for sale anywhere on the net, the storytelling is as good today as it was back then.
 You’ve just got to love the Internet for helping to find things!

 You might expect some male bonding in a prison movie, but this is no Shawshank Redemption.
 It’s like being grabbed by the throat for 104 minutes.
 Cell 211 takes a stranglehold on your consciousness and never let you go, even after the credits have rolled, and the screen has turned to black.